 Reduced Quality of Life:

 Long-term consequences of whiplash injuries can collectively lead to a reduced quality of life.
-Individuals may find it challenging to engage in activities they once enjoyed, participate in physical activities, or maintain their pre-injury work productivity.
+People may struggle to do things they used to enjoy, be active, or work as well after an injury.
 This can lead to frustration, social isolation, and a diminished overall sense of well-being.

 Head and Brain Injuries

-These injuries can vary from mild concussions to severe traumatic brain injuries (TBIs), and understanding their differences is essential for medical treatment and legal considerations.
+Injuries can range from mild concussions to severe brain injuries.
+Knowing the differences is important for medical treatment and legal matters.

-Concussions are among the most common head injuries sustained in car accidents.
+Concussions are considered common injuries in car accidents.
 They occur when a sudden jolt or impact causes the brain to shift within the skull.
 Symptoms of a concussion can include:

 For instance, if a vehicle is rear-ended in the Bronx and the driver's head hits the steering wheel, a concussion might result due to the force of the impact.